-Furthermore, you might find many good reasons to drink black coffee but the health benefit of cutting down on dairy and sugar will probably spark your desire to know more about flavor nuances of black coffee.
+Furthermore, you might find many good reasons to drink black coffee, but the health benefit of cutting down on dairy and sugar will probably spark your desire to know more about the flavor nuances of black coffee.

 But if it’s burning your tongue or your taste buds aren’t accepting its taste, you can add the cream or milk and sugar or artificial sweetener to alter the favor to match it to your style.

-When it comes to the coffee, Turkish coffee enthusiasts adore to quote;
+When it comes to coffee, Turkish coffee enthusiasts adore to quote;

 Coffee should be black as hell, strong as death and sweet as love.